miso-lims/miso-lims/docs/user_manual/type_data.md

 {% include userman-heading.md section=page.section sub=sub title="Reference Genomes" %}

 Reference genome refers to a file that sequenced data will be aligned to.
 This is set at the project level, and can be changed on both the Create Project and Edit Project page.
+A reference genome may specify a default scientific name to be used for new samples within the project.

-Reference genomes must be added to the MISO database directly.
-You should talk to a MISO administrator if you require a new one.
+MISO administrators can add, edit, and delete reference genomes using the standard interface.
+A reference genome can only be deleted if it is not used by any existing projects.

 {% include userman-toplink.md %}